AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 >
 >In addition, you can use Set Value of rule to populate all values in a drop-down list component from the output of a form data model service or a web service.
 However, ensure that the output argument you choose is of an array type.
 All values returned in an array become available in the specified drop-down list.

-### Show {#show}
+### [!UICONTROL Show] {#show}

-Using the **Show** rule type, you can write a rule to show or hide a form object based on whether a condition is satisfied or not.
+Using the **[!UICONTROL Show]** rule type, you can write a rule to show or hide a form object based on whether a condition is satisfied or not.
 The Show rule type also triggers the Hide action in case the condition is not satisfied or returns `False`.

 A typical Show rule is structured as follows: